kavan7/beaconfinal/src/_posts/2023-02-15-Books_To_Get_You_Into_Reading_for_2023.md

----
-author: nadtelesford
-image: assets/images/2023-02-15-Books_To_Get_You_Into_Reading_for_2023.jpg
-layout: post
-tags: []
-title: "Books To Get You Into Reading for 2023!"
----

 The new year is the perfect time to create goals you have no plan to complete, but reading more doesn’t have to be one of them.
 This is why I